EMart86/EMStore/README.md

 Xcode 9.4.1
 Swift 4.1

+## New In 1.3.2

+Fix store coordinator with iOS9 and lower

 ## New In 1.3.1

 Reverted the throws block but a default sql file path url is being provided, if you won't provide any